 Inventory Valuation.
 At each balance sheet date, we evaluate our ending inventories for excess quantities and obsolescence based on projected sales outlook.
 This evaluation includes analysis of historical sales levels by product and projections of future demand.
-These projections assist us in determining the carrying value of our inventory.
+These projections assist us in determining the earrying value of our inventory.
 In addition, we write off inventories that we consider obsolete.
 We adjust the remaining specific inventory balances We value inventory at standard cost, adjusted to approximate the lower of our actual cost or estimated net realizable value.
 Among other factors, management considers recent historical activity as well as anticipated or forecasted demand, estimates of future selling prices, competitiveness of product offerings, using assumptions about future demand and market and industry conditions.
 Material assumptions we use to estimate necessary inventory carrying value adjustments can be unique to each product and are based on specific facts and circumstances.
-In determining product excess or obsolescence reserves, we consider assumptions such as changes in business and economic conditions, other-than-temporary decreases in demand for our products, and changes in technology or customer requirements. and product life cycles when In determining excess, obsolescence and the lower of cost or net realizable value in relation to the inventory on hand: reserves, we consider assumptions such as recent historical sales activity and selling prices, as well as estimates of future selling prices.
-If, in any period, we anticipate a change in assumptions such as future demand or market conditions to be less favorable than our previous estimates, additional inventory write-downs may be required and would be reflected in cost of sales in the period the revision is made, This would have a negative impact on our gross margin resulting in a negative impact to our gross margin in that period.
-If, in any period, we are able to sell inventories that were not valued or that had been written dow
+In determining product excess or obsolescence reserves, we consider assumptions such as changes in business and economic conditions, other-than-temporary decreases in demand for our products, and changes in technology or customer requirements. and product life eyeles when In determining excess, obsolescence and the lower of cost or net realizable value in relation to the inventory on hand. reserves, we consider assumptions such as future domand or market conditions to be less favorable than our previous estimates, additional inventory write-downs may be required and would be reflected in cost of sales in the period the revision is made, This would have a negative impact on our gross margin in that period.
+If, in any period, we are able to sell inventories that were not valued or that had been written down to a level below the ultimate realized selling prices.
+If an eagetive impact to our gross margin in that period.
+If, in any period, we take the revision is made, This would have a negative impac